xero/open_qoob/README.md

 ```

 ##templates
-the qoob uses it's own "mustache style" template engine. this engine is very simple compared to other [http://mustache.github.com/](fully featured mustache implementations).
+the qoob uses it's own "mustache style" template engine. this engine is very simple compared to other [fully featured mustache implementations](http://mustache.github.com/).

 ###loading a template
 load the 'stache' template engine. then call the stache->render function.